appleby/Lisp-In-Small-Pieces/README.md

 Failing GRAND_TESTS
 -------------------

-The following tests from the `grand.test` target are know to fail.
+The following tests from the `grand.test` target are known to fail.

 | Scheme | Failing Tests             |
 | ------ | ------------------------- |